paulwratt/bluelight/CONTRIBUTING.md

 # Contributing

-This file aims to provide users with a basic understanding of how to contribute to BlueLight.
+This document aims to provide users with a basic understanding of how to contribute to BlueLight.
 This applies to all repositories for BlueLight.
+Not following this document will result in ignoring your contributions.

 ## Commit Message Format